 There are forms available for each state and territory to help you start this process.
 While it doesn’t need to be officially registered, it is recommended that you upload the directive to your My Health Record for safekeeping and easy access for your doctors.

-Whoever you choose will help you when you’re no longer able to make decisions for yourself.
-Your advance care directive can be used as a guide to help them to act on your behalf.
+Whoever you choose will help you when you're no longer able to make decisions for yourself, or when you are in the final stage of life.
+Your advance care directive can be used as a legal authority and guide to help them to act on your behalf; ensuring your treatment is aligned with your personal and treatment wishes.

-For the directive to be recognised as a legally binding document, every state and territory has their own terms and requirements for who needs to sign it, as well as varying names for the document.
+Medical treatment decisions can have irreversible consequences.
+For this reason, for a directive to be recognised as a legally binding document, every state and territory has their own terms and requirements for who needs to sign it, as well as varying names for the document.

 We’ve compiled a few important points for each state and territory below: